-The U.S. National Coordinators for the OECD Test Guidelines Programme, who are members of ICCVAM, solicit and collates U.S. comments on draft test guidelines and other documents of the Test Guidelines Programme.
+The U.S. National Coordinators for the OECD Test Guidelines Programme, who are members of ICCVAM, solicit and collate U.S. comments on draft test guidelines and other documents of the Test Guidelines Programme.
 The National Coordinators represent the United States at the Working Group of National Coordinators annual meeting and in other test guideline development activities.

 Ongoing Activities and Documents Under Review